Recreational sports that can aggravate back pain

 While most back pain that is a result of natural degeneration due to aging will develop with years of wear and tear, the single most common cause of back pain is a muscle strain or ligament sprain.
-For people who lead an active lifestyle and participate in recreational sports, the risk of spine injury increases.
-However, it’s important that you do not shy away from activity for fear of back or neck pain.
-Rather, choose sports that reduce your risk, but that still promote maximum cardiovascular and muscle health.
+For people who lead an active lifestyle and participate in recreational sports, the risk of spine or muscle injury increases.
+However, it’s important that you do not shy away from activity for fear of neck or back pain.
+Rather, choose sports that reduce your risk but still promote maximum cardiovascular and muscle health.
 Additionally, it is important to practice proper technique and posture for any activity you do pursue.

-Some of the most common sports that lead to back and neck pain, either through sudden injury or increased stress that raises the risk for degenerative conditions like a herniated disc, bulging disc, or spinal stenosis, include the following:
+Some of the most common sports that lead to neck and back pain, either through sudden injury or increased stress that raises the risk for degenerative conditions like a herniated disc, bulging disc or spinal stenosis, include the following:

-Becoming sedentary to prevent back pain or to mitigate existing pain is not a good idea.
-Immobility will only decrease circulation, muscle mass, immune function, endorphin levels, and cardiovascular function.
-Rather, choose activities that are challenging but that do not place undue stress on the vertebrae, intervertebral discs, facet joints, and muscles of the spine.
-Low-impact activities include yoga, Pilates, cycling on a recumbent stationary bike, using an elliptical trainer instead of jogging, muscle-building with resistance bands, and exercise ball therapy.
+Becoming overly sedentary to prevent back pain or to relieve existing pain is not a good idea.
+Immobility decreases circulation, muscle mass, immune function, endorphin levels and cardiovascular function.
+Rather, choose activities that are challenging but do not place undue stress on the vertebrae, discs, facet joints and muscles of the spine.
+Low-impact activities include yoga, Pilates, cycling on a recumbent stationary bike, using an elliptical trainer instead of jogging, muscle-building with resistance bands and exercise ball therapy.

-If you would like to explore conservative, non-operative pain relief methods while you take part in activities, work with your doctor to design a plan that includes hot/cold compresses, pain medication, steroid injections, and behavior modification.
+If you would like to explore conservative pain relief methods while you take part in activities, work with your doctor to design a plan that includes hot/cold compresses, pain medication, steroid injections and lifestyle changes.
 Never embark on a plan of diet and exercise without your doctor’s supervision if you have been diagnosed with a spine condition.